Raonic wins first match back from injury; calls for a review | KitchenerPost.ca

 "Scheduling, the length of the year and how spread out — geographically and throughout the year — the tournaments are, especially the top tournaments for the top players, is something that deserves a second look.
 It's hard to peak four times of the year for Grand Slams, let alone for other tournaments."

-The length of the season has long been an issue for players, something the men's and women's tours have taken some steps to address.
+The 11-month season has long been an issue for players, something the men's and women's tours have taken some steps to address.

 Even the biggest stars on the men's tour, Roger Federer and Rafael Nadal, had injury layoffs before returning to win two major titles each this season.